Siege of Fort Pulaski: "Department of Georgia"

 On January 3, 1861, 16 days before the secession of Georgia from the Union, volunteer militia seized Fort Pulaski from the Federal government and, with Confederate forces, began repairing and upgrading the armament.
 In late 1861, the commander, Department of Georgia, Brigadier General Alexander Robert Lawton would transfer to Richmond.
 On November 5, General Robert E. Lee assumed command of the newly created "Department of South Carolina, Georgia and Florida", headquartering in Savannah.
 He had helped construct the fort in his early military career and was familiar with the terrain and tides.

 Lawton's October report for his department listed 2,753 men and officers in the environs of Savannah, almost half of the command.
 First Georgia Regulars had been assigned to Tybee Island.
 They built a battery on Tybee Island and manned it, along with lookouts along the beach.
 The Regiment was reassigned to Virginia, departing July 17, 1861.
 Olmstead's "First Volunteer Regiment of Georgia" would garrison Fort Pulaski through the Federal siege.

 Fort Pulaski was considered invincible with its 7-1/2-foot solid brick walls and reinforcing masonry piers.
 Lee had earlier surveyed the fort's defenses with Colonel Olmstead and determined, "they will make it pretty warm for you here with shells, but they cannot breach your walls at that distance."
 Wide swampy marshes surrounded the fort on all sides and were infested with native alligators.
 No attacking ship could safely come within effective range, and land batteries could not be placed closer than Tybee Island, one to two miles away.
 Beyond 700 yd, smoothbore guns and mortars had little chance to break through heavy masonry walls.
 Beyond 1,000 yd, they had no chance at all.
-Prior to the war, the U.S. Chief of Engineers, Colonel Joseph Gilbert Totten (Note: Pre-war rank.
-Subsequently promoted to Major General.) is quoted as saying of the fort, "you might as well bombard the Rocky Mountains."
+Prior to the war, the U.S. Chief of Engineers, Colonel Joseph Gilbert Totten is quoted as saying of the fort, "you might as well bombard the Rocky Mountains."
 If there were ever to be a successful siege, it would have to starve the garrison into submission.